K-Means Clustering

 - Image Segmentation to downsample an image to colours

-- Initialize centroids by first shuffling the dataset and then randomly selecting data points for the centroids without replacement.
+- Initialize centroids by shuffling the dataset and randomly selecting data points for the centroids without replacement

 - Iterate until centroids don’t change by :

-- Allocate each data point to the cluster that is closest to the others (centroid).
+- Allocate each data point to the cluster whose centroid is closest

-- Set new centroids to be average of the all data points that belong to a given cluster
+- Set new centroids to the average of all data points in that cluster

 Distance Metrics